Please click here to view a copy of our Online Safety Policy, which details our holistic approach to keeping our school community safe online.

 Follow Digiduck® and his pals in these stories of friendship, responsibility and critical thinking online.

-Click here to view the most recent addition of Safety Rocks, and on the link below to open a copy of the Safety Rocks Newsletter Spring Edition 2019; this is produced by local children’s safety charity Safety Net in partnership with the Local Safeguarding Children’s Board and sponsored by East Sussex Fire and Rescue Service.
+Click here to view the most recent addition of Safety Net's E-Zine; this is produced by local children’s safety charity Safety Net in partnership with the Local Safeguarding Children’s Board and sponsored by East Sussex Fire and Rescue Service.

 We recommend some simple rules to keep younger children safe online: